Alex Alderson (News Editor)

-Alexander Fagot (Editor)
+Alexander Fagot (Managing Editor News)

 As a former projectionist still used to working with 35 mm film and experience in computer assembling and overclocking, I was drawn to the professional IT crowd a couple of years back and started working in IT support, Windows administration and project management before discovering my love for traveling the world.
 Now I am working as a news editor from all parts of the world, mostly writing about gadgets and mobile gear for Notebookcheck.